sciZer0/7/v/README.md

 *By the way, permissionlessness is just another word for censorship-resistance, and of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*

-*Alonely, permissionlessness implies anonymity, at least in the sense that it is not required to provide government-issued identity documents like IDs or driver's licenses.*
+*Alonely, permissionlessness implies anonymity, at least in the sense that it is not required for token owners to provide state-issued identity documents like IDs or driver's licenses.*

 Absolutely, blockchain technology causes a paradigm revolution because no today's state would like to allow people to get permissionless access to value.